sd19spring/Audio-Visualization/docs/implementation.md

 Note that this program utilizes Pygame extensively.
 For more information regarding how Pygame works please see here: https://www.pygame.org/docs/.

 An important aspect of our program is the way in which it interacts with Spotify's API.
 Spotify's API is how our program data it needs to create the synchronized visualizations.
 The following paragraph explains how our program interacts with Spotify's API.
 Spotify stores music data in a nested dictionary structure.
 We pulled this data from Spotify and then stored it in our own dictionary.
 We also needed to include an if-else statement to check whether a track as opposed to an ad was actually playing.
 If an ad was playing on Spotify then our program would not attempt to pull data from Spotify (as this would result in an error).
-On a different note, for more information on how you can setup your credentials to work with Spotify's API please check out our ReadMe.
+This part of the code can be found in spotify_data.py.On a different note, for more information on how you can setup your credentials to work with Spotify's API please check out our ReadMe.

+Last but certainly not least is the visualizer.py component of our program.
+This part of the program combines the work done by the two previously discussed components (

 Each class has multiple methods to determine how the shapes moves throughout the visualization.
 To ensure the shapes do not simply disappear from the frame, each class has a method that says if a shapes x or y coordinates exceed that of the screen then the coordinates should be reset.